hutualive/debian/README.md

 sudo dd if=./sd-dk1.img of=/dev/sdb bs=8M conv=fdatasync

-# populate bootfs
+# populate boot

-insert the sd card into pc, you will have bootfs and rootfs as normal usb drive.
+insert the sd card into pc, you will have rootfs as normal usb drive.

-inside the bootfs directory, I uploaded the kernel, device tree blog and config file for dk1 and dk2 for your convenience:
+inside the boot directory, I uploaded the kernel, device tree blog and config file for dk1 and dk2 for your convenience:

-rsync -avx ./bootfs/dk1 /media/dp/bootfs
+rsync -avx ./boot/dk1 /media/dp/rootfs/boot

-//ps: I'm using the latest lts kernel version v4.19.56 from kernel.org with st patch and fragment. you can find the patch and frament under ./bootfs/patch as reference and readme for how to compile.

 # populate rootfs